 Chrysanthemum flowers are most commonly used to symbolize friendship, and not just a passing friendship, but one that is truly meaningful.
 This gorgeous flower can also symbolize trust among friends as well.

-Following that trend, the Chrysanthemum flower can be used to symbolize loyalty and devotion.
-This loyalty can be toward a friend or a romantic partner—the flower is also used to symbolize romantic or platonic love.
+Following that trend, the Chrysanthemum flower can be used to symbolize loyalty and devoted love.
+This loyalty can be toward a friend or a romantic partner—the flower is also used to symbolize romantic or platonic affection.

 The flower is often used as a general symbol of positive energy.
 This is why it is often used to cheer someone up at a time of need, but it can also just be used to make a day more beautiful and enjoyable.
 Chrysanthemum flowers are used to symbolize other common themes like rebirth and enduring life, too.